 Even though listicles are an old school technique, they are easy to digest, create engagement, and attract backlinks, but have to be done a little different while structured properly.

-I worked in travel for a long time and I loved creating top things-to-do lists, best places to eat, etc. The idea is to literally create something much better than your competitors by using data to guarantee your content will be accepted/ loved by a broader audience.
+I worked in travel for a long time and I loved creating top things-to-do lists, best places to eat, etc. The idea is to literally create something much better than your competitors by using data to ensure your content will be accepted/ loved by a broader audience.

 For example, if you are working on top 50 places to eat in New York, you can gather the top 100 places found on sites like Yelp, GMB, and Trip Advisor and populate the top 50 places by simply creating scoring formulas in Google sheets that calculates the combined scores from each rating site.